basiccube/userosbase/README.md

 userOS is designed as a base that can be used for many things, for example - a game that focuses around a fake operating system.

+Various features are included in userOS so that you don't have to program them yourself.

-Everything included in userOS is not real.
+Currently userOS is far from finished, so there's not much here.

 # Trying out userOS
 To try out userOS, you can compile it or download a release (if available).